yang3kc/daily_arxiv_digest/README.md

-# daily_arxiv_digest
+# Introduction

-Using ChatGPT to select interesting arXiv papers
+Using ChatGPT to select interesting arXiv papers everyday.